cuducos/whiskyton/README.md

 $ ./db_drop_tables.py
 ```

-Then run the following commands (you might have to give the right permissions to each file by typing `chmod a+x [filename]`, otherwise you won't be able to execiute them):
+Then run the following commands (you might have to give the right permissions to each file by typing `chmod a+x [filename]`, otherwise you won't be able to execute them):

 ```
 $ ./db_create.py